 OVERVIEW: The Luce Foundation has several programs that qualify higher education institutions for funding.
-The majority of its higher ed funding focus is humanities-related, but it also has a dedicated program for attracting women into STEM fields in higher ed and gives some grants to support this area.
+The majority of its higher education funding is humanities-related, but it also has a dedicated program for attracting women into STEM fields in higher education and supports some grants this area.

-IP TAKE: The Luce Foundation’s humanities focus should not discourage STEM funders.
-If you are a woman scholar with a B.A. to a Ph.D., or if your university’s STEM program is working to attract more women to the field, this is an important funder to have on your radar.
-Catholic postsecondary institutions with “strong science programs” also have a leg up with this funder.
+IP TAKE: The Luce Foundation’s humanities focus should not discourage STEM grantseekers.
+Women scholars, university STEM programs seeking to attract more women to the field, and Catholic postsecondary institutions with “strong science programs,” are a priority for this funder.

-PROFILE: The Luce Foundation was started in 1936 by Time magazine co-founder Henry R. Luce, and “seeks to bring important ideas to the center of American life, strengthen international understanding, and foster innovation and leadership in academic, policy, religious and art communities.”
-More information about Luce’s funding in the humanities can be viewed at this IP profile.
+PROFILE: Created in 1936 by Time magazine co-founder Henry R. Luce, the Luce Foundation “seeks to bring important ideas to the center of American life, strengthen international understanding, and foster innovation and leadership in academic, policy, religious and art communities.”
+Luce supports STEM education primarily through its Clare Booth Luce program.

-For those seeking STEM funding in higher ed, the Clare Booth Luce program is the place to go.
+For those seeking STEM funding in higher education, the Clare Booth Luce program provides the best opportunity for funding.
 According to the foundation, since the program began in 1989, “the Clare Boothe Luce Program (CBL) has become the single most significant source of private support for women in science, mathematics and engineering.”
-Mrs. Luce, Henry Luce’s widow, wanted “to encourage women to enter, study, graduate, and teach” in science, mathematics and engineering.”
-The program works towards three classes of recipients:
+Mrs. Luce, Henry Luce’s widow, wanted “to encourage women to enter, study, graduate, and teach” in STEM.
+The program provides three levels of support:

-- Undergraduate students, through general scholarships (for the final two years of study) or support for specific research projects that involve working with faculty members with an eye towards “graduate study.”
+Undergraduate scholarships and research awards: the scholarships are for the final two years of study and the research awards support specific research projects that involve working with faculty members in preparation for “graduate study.”

-Separately, some recent grants from Luce’s Higher Education program support leadership programs for women in the STEM fields.
-To get the ball rolling on a Higher Ed application, the foundation notes that “prospective grantees often begin the process with an email or phone call to the director of the appropriate program.”
-The program director may then request a letter of inquiry, which can be submitted year-round and will be reviewed to determine whether you will be invited to submit a full proposal.
+Separately, some past grants support leadership programs for women in the STEM fields.
+To begin a Higher Education application, the foundation notes that “prospective grantees often begin the process with an email or phone call to the director of the appropriate program.”
+The program director may then request a letter of inquiry, which can be submitted year-round and will be reviewed before the foundation extends an invitation to submit a full proposal.

-Beyond direct support for education and training programs, the foundation also has an “Asian Studies and the Environment” initiative that “aspires to encourage innovative approaches to Asian studies teaching and research at the undergraduate level through the lens of the environment and sustainable development.”
+Beyond direct support for education and training programs, the foundation also funds an “Asian Studies and the Environment” initiative that “aspires to encourage innovative approaches to Asian studies teaching and research at the undergraduate level through the lens of the environment and sustainable development.”
 Applications for this program are by invitation only.
-In recent years, the foundation has awarded a handful of grants, mostly at the $50,000 level, though some have been significantly higher.
+Past grantees typically received either $50,000 or $400,000, though some have been significantly higher.

-The bottom line: the Luce foundation’s main priorities lie in the arts, humanities, and international affairs— particularly in terms of relations between the United States and Asia, but there are still many possibilities for STEM funding—especially if your focus is on increasing the number of women in the field or connecting your project to Asian studies.
+The bottom line: the Luce foundation prioritizes the arts, humanities, and international affairs— particularly in terms of relations between the United States and Asia, but there are still many possibilities for STEM funding—especially for institutions which focus on increasing the number of women in the field or projects with a connection to Asian studies.